EXCLUSIVE-Tencent boss meets China antitrust officials as scrutiny widens-sources

 Tencent, whose WeChat messaging and payment mobile app is ubiquitous in China, is expected to be the next in line for sharper antitrust regulatory inquiries, said the three people.

-News of the meeting, which has not been reported, comes ahead of Tencent's December quarter results on Wednesday.
-Analysts expect a 42% profit rise, according to Refinitiv data, although the investor focus will be on regulatory developments.
+News of the meeting, which has not been reported, came ahead of Tencent's December quarter results on Wednesday, in which the company reported a forecast-beating 175% rise in quarterly profit, helped by a surge in gaming revenues.

 Pony Ma, who seldom gives media interviews and had been out of the public eye for more than a year, was in Beijing this month for China's annual parliamentary meeting and visited the State Administration of Market Regulation (SAMR) office the week before last, said the people.